dr.ir. J. Dauwels

 Themes: Biomedical signal processing, Distributed autonomous sensing systems, Machine learning for image and video understanding, Signal processing for communicationBiography

-He obtained a PhD degree in electrical engineering at the Swiss Polytechnical Institute of Technology (ETH) in Zurich in December 2005.
-Next, in 2006-2007 he was a postdoc at the RIKEN Brain Science Institute, Japan (Prof. Shun-ichi Amari and Prof. Andrzej Cichocki), and a research scientist during 2008-2010 in the Stochastic Systems Group (SSG)at the Massachusetts Institute of Technology (MIT), led by Prof. Alan Willsky.
-He joined NTU in 2010.
+He obtained his PhD degree in electrical engineering at the Swiss Polytechnical Institute of Technology (ETH) in Zurich in December 2005.
+Moreover, he was a postdoctoral fellow at the RIKEN Brain Science Institute (2006-2007) and a research scientist at the Massachusetts Institute of Technology (2008-2010).

 EE4685 Machine learning, a Bayesian perspective